-The TFM is focused on bringing farmers, community and non-profits together in a way that benefits all.
-Farmers grow local produce, plants, and flowers; our Tigard Community members gather together to buy these products; and weekly non-profit booth space gives all the opportunity to give back.
-Tigard Farmers Market.
-GROW.
+The Tigard Farmers Market is focused on bringing farmers, community, and local non-profits together in a way that benefits all.
+Farmers grow local produce, plants, and flowers; our Tigard Community members gather together to buy these products; and our weekly local non-profit booth space gives all the opportunity to give back.
+Tigard Farmers Market GROW.
 GATHER.
 GIVE.